adriangargom/RAID_4_Simulator/README.md

 ---
 ## Dependencies

-No dependencies are needed, just pytho 3.10.6 or latest!
+No dependencies are needed, just python 3.10.6 or latest!

 ---
 ## Project Setup